Hanimn/StegoCrew/docs/RENAME_STEPS.md

-# 🚀 Renaming Repository to StegoCrew - Step-by-Step Guide
+# ✅ Repository Renamed to StegoCrew - COMPLETE!

-Follow these steps carefully to rename your repository from "Claude-idea" to "StegoCrew"
+**Status:** ✅ Successfully renamed from "Claude-idea" to "StegoCrew"

+This document was used during the renaming process and is kept for reference.

 ---